 You’ve often read about our Second Family.
 We do so much together.
 But there are some differences.
 I can’t get them to watch the Yankees unless there’s a bet, and they’re still working on over three years of teaching us about hockey.

 I discovered something yesterday: if they had tried to teach me while at a live game, I would have learned much quicker.
-The … read the rest. . .
+The tiny puck on … read the rest. . .